symfony/symfony-docs/components/serializer.rst

     This normalizer converts :phpclass:`DateInterval` objects into strings.
     By default, it uses the ``P%yY%mM%dDT%hH%iM%sS`` format.

+:class:`Symfony\\Component\\Serializer\\Normalizer\\BackedEnumNormalizer`
+    This normalizer converts a \BackedEnum objects into strings or integers.

+.. versionadded:: 5.4

+    The ``BackedEnumNormalizer`` was introduced in Symfony
+    5.4.
+PHP BackedEnum require at least PHP 8.1.

 :class:`Symfony\\Component\\Serializer\\Normalizer\\FormErrorNormalizer`
     This normalizer works with classes that implement :class:`Symfony\\Component\\Form\\FormInterface`.